architectcodes/tomek.wiszniewski.cc/source/_drafts/how-css-unit-tests-boosted-our-productivity.md

   alt="“Brent Rambo approves” in an Apple ad from the early 90s" style="width: 100%"
 /><figcaption>Source: imgur.com</figcaption></figure></p>

+{% raw %}<a id="/regressions"></a>{% endraw %}

+## No more regressions

+Remember the [first problem with CSS at scale](#/our-story/regressions) I mentioned?
+In my experience, regressions are common in a traditional CSS project led by a bigger team.
+Let’s see how unit tests help rule them out.

+See that `float: left` line in our test?
+Doesn’t seem very logical, does it?
+If I saw that in a project I were to clean up, I bet I’d think it’s an old leftover.
+So let’s try to take out the `float` out:

+<iframe src="https://jsfiddle.net/5ypbnuk9/6/embedded/result,js" style="border: none; width: 100%; height: 25em"></iframe>

+Amazing, isn’t it?
+The tests not only spotted a problem, but also told us what the problem is!
+If you want to investigate it yourself with developer tools, change the second `test(…)` call to `test.only(…)` – you can find the rendered DOM right inside your `<body>`.

+By writing CSS unit tests each of us can tell others exactly what he meant to achieve with his styles.

 <!--
 The first concept of testing whole UIs is integration testing by [comparing screenshots][heres-how.A].
 There are several problems with that though.
 You can’t write your tests before implementing stuff.
 You can’t automate it fully.
 You can’t run the tests in different browsers.